-Step 4: Once each risk is evaluated and a group score between 1 and 25 is Prioritize (pick assessed, plot the risks by score on a risk map.
-When a color-coded the most map is used, the most severe risks fall in, or close to, the "red zone." severe risks) Even if a color-coded risk map is not used, the most severe risks will fall in the top, right quadrant where the highest scores for impact and likelihood meet.
+Step 4: Once each risk is evaluated and a group score between 1 and 25 is Prioritize (pick the most severe risks by score on a risk map.
+When a color-coded map is used, the most severe risks fall in, or close to, the "red zone."
+Even if a color-coded risk map is not used, the most severe risks will fall in the top, right quadrant where the highest scores for impact and likelihood meet.